FirebirdSQL/Butler/rfc/9/FBDP.rst

 2.1 The Data Pipe Architecture
 ------------------------------

 The Data Pipe is an abstract device that transfers user data from `virtual input` to `virtual output` through a `Transport Channel` between exactly two peers.
+Virtual input and output are referred to as Data Pipe input and output `Sockets`.

 .. _fbdp-transport-channel: